tomossmith/MS3-Foodie/README.md

     The next two errors were due to the sizes I had entered as the parameters for the media queries.
 I had entered the dimensions incorrectly, setting a parameter of 319px instead of 320px for example.
 I had also generated 2 media queries to cover 2 screen dimensions, I then realised I could achieve the desired results with a much simpler query, setting the page logo to a smaller size for screen widths of less than 768px.

     Once I made the changes above, the errors were then cleared.
-However there are 3 remaining warnings within the CSS validation, these errors related to external style sheets as part of the Materialize style sheets and extensions.
+However, there are 3 remaining warnings within the CSS validation, these errors related to external style sheets as part of the Materialize style sheets and extensions.

     Here is the pass report: